uva-math/uva-math-code/drp/projects.md

 + Theorem: Let G be a finitely generated group with two different finite generating sets S and S'.
 Then G with the word metric induced by S is quasi-isometric to G with the word metric induced by S'
-  - Text:
+  - Text: Office Hours with a Geometric Group Theorist, Clay and Margalit
   - Mentee: Sam Dulin
   - Mentor: Ian Runnels

-+ Constructing hyperoblic structures on genus surfaces
++ Constructing hyperbolic structures on closed surfaces (of genus g)
   - Text: Low-dimensional geometry: from euclidean surfaces to hyperbolic knots, Bonahon
   - Mentee: Andrew Zazzera
   - Mentor: Jiajun Yan